hackclub/hackclub/workshops/memory_game/README.md

 }
 ```

-Once we have a matched, the blank cards are still "clickable" and that's a flaw as far as user experience goes.
+Once we have a match, the blank cards are still "clickable", which's a flaw as far as user experience goes.

 ![clickable](https://cloud-fmitdekvd.vercel.app/0removeevent.gif)